-Indeed, young people, in general, are more likely to respect and respond to a pastor who lives out his Christian life with probity.. at home, and in the wider community, rather than the one whose daily actions does not correspond with his Sunday teachings!
+Indeed, young people in general, are more likely to respect and respond to a pastor who lives out his Christian life with probity at home, and in the wider community, rather than the one whose daily actions do not correspond with his Sunday teachings!
 Paul is encouraging Titus to be a living example to all under his care.
-He is reminding him to demonstrate appropriate Christian behaviour in his own life, so that the instruction he offers, to every group of believers, both young and older, will inspire them all towards a sanctified life that honours the Lord Jesus.
+He is reminding him to demonstrate appropriate Christian behaviour in his own life, so that the instruction he offers to every group of believers, both young and older, will inspire them all towards a sanctified life that honours the Lord Jesus.

-Titus is being encouraged to "be sound in speech, and grounded in doctrine... which should be beyond reproach".
-He should so conduct himself, "that any opponent would be put to shame, having nothing bad to say about us".
-Speech that is honest and true, does not simply refer to the words we say but to the doctrine that is taught, and Titus was being encouraged to preach the pure word of truth.. and translated it into every day life, for the God-breathed scriptures are living and powerful.
-They are profitable for teaching the truth.. for rebuking wrongdoing, for correcting error, and for providing instruction in godly living.
+Titus is being encouraged to, "be sound in speech, and grounded in doctrine... which should be beyond reproach."
+He should so conduct himself, "that any opponent would be put to shame, having nothing bad to say about us."
+Speech that is honest and true does not simply refer to the words we say, but to the doctrine that is taught, and Titus was being encouraged to preach the pure Word of truth, and translate it into everyday life, for the God-breathed Scriptures are living and powerful.
+They are profitable for teaching the truth, for rebuking wrongdoing, for correcting error, and for providing instruction in godly living.

 Paul may have been instructing Titus on his pastoral role and the importance of sound teaching and a sanctified life, but his wise words need to resonate in the ears of all of God's people, and be translated into daily action, if we are to be used in His service and bring praise to His name.